August 1, 2019

 Put simply, net revenue retention and customer retention answer the question: are your customers — and their money — coming back month over month or year over year?

-Net revenue retention answers the question of what happens to your revenue if your company doesn’t gain another customer.
-This metric is one of the most important aspects of a healthy SaaS business.
+Net Revenue Retention (NRR) answers the question of what happens to your revenue if your company doesn’t gain another customer.
+This retention metric is one of the most important aspects of a healthy SaaS business.

 Customer retention tells you how well you’re able to retain your customers from one period to the next.